lowRISC/opentitan/hw/ip/otbn/doc/dv/fcov.md

 > This is tracked in the `insn_cnt_if` interface with the `InsnCntSaturated_C` cover property.

-## Key sideload interface

-We expect to see reads from this interface (both when a key is present and when it is not).
-The coverage for these reads is tracked in the [BN.WSRR](#bnwsrr) instruction which does the reading.

-## Integrity protection

-The contents of IMEM and DMEM, the register file, and other pieces of internal state are protected by ECC integrity bits.
-We want to see errors/alerts caused by corrupting each of these pieces of state.
-Rather than tracking this with functional coverage, we rely on testplan entries.

-See the `mem_integrity` and `internal_integrity` entries in the testplan for more details.

-## Lifecycle escalation

-The lifecycle controller can send a "lifecycle escalation" signal to tell OTBN to clear its internal state and to raise its own fatal error.

-We expect to see this happen.
-However, we don't track coverage for this explicitly since it's handled at the testplan level (with the `lc_escalation` testpoint).

-## Error promotion

-If the `CTRL.software_errs_fatal` field is set then a software error which would normally trigger a recoverable alert will trigger a fatal alert.
-We expect to see each software error triggered and upgraded to a fatal alert.

-This is tracked in the `promoted_err_cg` covergroup.

-Note that we already track seeing each software error triggered (but not upgraded) with the coverage for `ERR_BITS` in the [external CSRs](#ext-csrs) section below.

-## Scratchpad memory

-A portion of DMEM is inaccessible from the bus.
-We want to see accesses (read and write) to both endpoints of the inaccessible portion of DMEM when OTBN is in an idle state (so would otherwise allow them).
-These are tracked in the `addr_cp` coverpoint in `scratchpad_writes_cg`.

-We also want to see a successful write to the top word of accessible DMEM.
-We don't track that explicitly, since it is covered by the `otbn_mem_walk` test.

-## External (bus-accessible) CSRs {#ext-csrs}
+## External (bus-accessible) CSRs

 The OTBN block exposes functionality to a bus host through bus-accessible CSRs.
 Behavior of some CSRs depends on [OTBN's operational state]({{< relref "..#design-details-operational-states" >}}).

-For every CSR (no matter its access restrictions), we want to see an attempt to read it and an attempt to write it.
-The CSRs are tracked in covergroups based on the CSR name, with the format: `ext_csr_<name>_cg`.
-Each has an `access_type_cp` coverpoint which will track read and write attempts.

-If writes to the CSR behave differently depending on the operational state, we cross attempts to write with the operational state.
-For CSRs like `CMD`, which have an immediate effect, this is easy to handle.
-For CSRs that need a follow-up read to check their value, this is handled with the `ext_csr_wr_operational_state_cg` covergroup.
-We track the last write state for a CSR and then sample that covergroup when the value is read back.

-### CMD

-Coverage is tracked in the `ext_csr_cmd_cg` covergroup.
+Events we want to see:

-We want to see all valid commands (plus at least one invalid command) being written in each operational state.
-This ensures commands are ignored as expected when OTBN is busy or locked.
+- For the `CMD` CSR, we want to see all valid commands being written crossed with all operational states to ensure commands are ignored as expected when OTBN is busy or locked.
-It also ensures that bad commands are ignored as expected.

-The `cmd_cp` bin covers the different types of commands.
-It is crossed with the operational state in `cmd_state_cross`.
-We check that we see a read (as well as a write) with the `access_type_cp` coverpoint.

-### CTRL

-Coverage is tracked in the `ext_csr_ctrl_cg` covergroup.

-We expect to see this written with each of zero and one in the idle state (where it should take an effect).
-This is tracked in `value_cp`.

-We check that we see a read (as well as a write) with the `access_type_cp` coverpoint.

-We expect to see this written in each operational state, tracked with the `ext_csr_wr_operational_state_cg` covergroup.

-We also want to see this be set back to zero after an operation has run with it set to one, then trigger a software error.
-This ensures that we can indeed disable the fatal error promotion mechanism.

-**TODO: This part is not currently tracked.**

-### STATUS

-Coverage is tracked in the `ext_csr_status_cg` covergroup.
+  Tracked in the `csr_ext_cmd_cg` covergroup.

-We want to see a read of all valid status codes.
+- For the `STATUS` CSR we want to see a read of all valid status codes.
-This is tracked in `status_cp`.
-We check that we see a write (as well as a read) with the `access_type_cp` coverpoint.

-### ERR_BITS

-Coverage is tracked in the `ext_csr_err_bits_cg` covergroup.
+  Tracked in the `csr_ext_status_cg` covergroup.

-We want to see that every valid bit is read at least once.
+- For the `ERR_BITS` CSR, we want to see that every valid bit is read at least once, and we want to see a read in each operational state.
-This is tracked in coverpoints with names of the form `err_bits_<errcode>_cp`.
-We also want to see a read in each operational state.
-This is tracked in `state_cp`.

-We want to see a write to this register in each operational state when it was previously nonzero.
-This checks that the clearing behaviour works properly.
-We don't have to follow up with another read because we've got continuous checks that the RTL value of this register matches the ISS.
-This is tracked in `clear_state_cross`.

-We want to see both reads and writes.
-This is tracked in `access_type_cp`.

-### FATAL\_ALERT_CAUSE

-Coverage is tracked in the `ext_csr_fatal_alert_cause_cg` covergroup.
+  Tracked in the `csr_ext_err_bits_cg` covergroup.

-We want to see that every valid bit is read at least once.
+- For the `FATAL_ALERT_CAUSE` CSR, we want to see that every valid bit is read at least once, and we want to see a read in each operational state.
-This is tracked in coverpoints with names of the form `fatal_alert_cause_<errcode>_cp`.
-We also want to see a read in each operational state.
-This is tracked in `state_cp`.

-We check that we see a write (as well as a read) with the `access_type_cp` coverpoint.

-### INSN_CNT

-Coverage is tracked in the `ext_csr_insn_cnt_cg` covergroup.
+  Tracked in the `csr_ext_fatal_alert_cause_cg` covergroup.

-We want to see a read returning a zero and a non-zero value.
+- For `INSN_CNT` we want to see a read returning a zero and a non-zero value.
-This is tracked in `insn_cnt_cp`.
   We also want to see a read in every operational state.
-This is tracked in `state_cp`.

-We want to see a write to this register in each operational state when it was previously nonzero.
-This checks that the clearing behaviour works properly.
-We don't have to follow up with another read because we've got continuous checks that the RTL value of this register matches the ISS.
-This is tracked in `clear_state_cross`.

-### LOAD_CHECKSUM

-We want to see a write to the register (that changes its value), followed by an update caused by writing to memory, finally followed by a read of the register value.
-This is tracked in the `ext_csr_load_checksum_wur_cg` covergroup.

-We also want to see a write in every operational state, followed by a read before the next write.
-This is tracked in the `ext_csr_wr_operational_state_cg` covergroup.
+  Tracked in the `csr_ext_fatal_insn_cnt_cg` covergroup.

 # Instruction-based coverage